 A survey found that 82% of employers use social media to recruit passive job candidates.
 Social media is not used for entertainment purposes alone.
 Instead, recruiters leave no platform unturned to hire the best talents.
 These recruiters are your competitors.
 So, you need to strengthen your social media presence for inbound recruitment.
 Through social media, your employees will know more about your organization, its culture, practices, etc. in an informal way.
 Did you know?
 Top talents stay in the market for only 10 days before they are hired by employers.
 So, before candidates could even reach you through your website they are taken down.
 Hence, social media is crucial for inbound recruitment.

 Should You Choose an Inbound Recruitment Approach?

-I would not say inbound recruitment is cent percent beneficial.
+I would not say inbound recruitment is cent per cent beneficial.
 There are many disadvantages too that can make you reconsider your decision.
-However, it is safe to say that inbound recruitment is a better approach for gathering a wider and diverse talent pool.
+However, it is safe to say that inbound recruitment is a better approach for gathering a wider and more diverse talent pool.
 You need to work very hard to form a valuable brand image but once formed you will hardly face employee shortages.
 Even when the economic conditions are unfavourable and the labour supply is scarce you will still have many options available.

 Having said that, you cannot rely on inbound recruitment completely.
 You need to use both inbound and outbound recruitment methods according to the time and need.
 You need to be aware of your brand image, actions, and strategies for recruiting the best talent in the market.